Avoiding Tourist Traps

 Beware of shady practitioners that charge a lot for their diagnosis or overcharge for some herbs or other “cure”.

 Always find out the price of everything before eating.
 If you suspect anything get it written down so there can be no “misunderstandings”.
-Extras that are commonly charged for at around 1 yuan each are tea (sometimes per person), crockery sets, packs of tissues, and bowls of rice.
+Extras that are commonly charged for at around 1 yuan each are tea (sometimes per person), use of plastic-wrapped crockery sets, packs of tissues, and bowls of rice.
 These may cost a little more at more expensive restaurants, but check you are not drinking a really expensive tea without realizing.
 If you are offered a private room, check that it does not have an exorbitant price attached.

 Scams include extra charges for use of a room, or for a change of price at the end because of “some misunderstanding”.
 Make sure the price is clear at the start.
 To avoid embarrassment don’t order a massage from a hotel, especially of the type where the masseuse comes to your room, as most hotels have massages with a sexual nature, and you may be forced to pay if they start.